 Mr. Brenner, Executive Vice President and President of Wealth Management.
-Mr. Brenner's individual performance objectives were aligned with the Company's strategic focus areas of enhancing relevant noninterest income business lines in order to reduce dependency on interest income, develop and retain our human capital and optimizing our cost structure.
-Specifically, Mr. Brenner achieved his goals of strengthening operational excellence and ensuring high standards in compliance and regulatory matters, enhancing employee engagement and he also successfully closed an acquisition.
-In addition, Mr. Brenner achieved all of his wealth financial targets.
-These achievements resulted in his earning 112% of his target incentive which was his full potential payout.
+Mr. Brenner's individual performance objectives were aligned with the Company's strategic focus areas of enhancing relevant noninterest income business lines in order to reduce dependency on interest income, developing and retaining our human capital and optimizing our cost structure.
+Specifically, Mr. Brenner achieved his goals of strengthening operational excellence and ensuring high standards in compliance and regulatory matters, successfully negotiating an acquisition and effectively integrating another acquired business into the Company.
+In addition, Mr. Brenner achieved most of his wealth financial targets.
+These achievements resulted in his earning 95% of his total potential incentive at Level 3.

 Mr. Stagliano, Executive Vice President and President of Retail Community Banking.
-Mr. Stagliano's individual performance objectives were aligned with the Company's strategic focus areas of organic growth, investment in human capital, optimizing our cost structure and furthering our customer value proposition.
-Further, he was instrumental in driving our key initiative of evolving our technology strategy for long term growth and regulatory requirements, engaging and developing employees for succession planning and future leaders and process improvements.
-Mr. Stagliano achieved the majority of his revenue and operational goals in Retail Banking, Consumer Lending, Banking Operations, IT and Marketing.
-These achievements resulted in his earning 112% of his target incentive which was his full potential payout.
+Mr. Stagliano's individual performance objectives were aligned with the Company's strategic focus areas of organic growth, investment in human capital, optimizing our cost structure and enhancing our customer and employee experiences.
+Further, he was instrumental in driving our key initiative of evolving our technology strategy for long term growth and regulatory requirements and engaging and developing employees for succession planning and future leaders and process improvements.
+Mr. Stagliano achieved the majority of his revenue and operational goals in Retail Banking, Business Banking, Operations, IT and Marketing.
+These achievements resulted in his earning 100% of his potential incentive at Level 3.

-Ms. Halliday, Executive Vice President and President of Commercial Banking.
-Ms. Halliday's individual performance objectives were aligned with the Company's strategic focus areas of organic growth, recruiting, motivating and retaining our workforce and optimizing our cost structure.
-Specifically, Ms. Halliday created succession planning strategies for developing talent, collaborated with business partners on revenue growth goals, and enhanced several operational processes.
-Ms. Halliday achieved the majority of her financial targets.
-These achievements resulted in Ms. Halliday earning 95% of her target incentive pay.
+Ms. Scarlett, Executive Vice President, Chief Human Resources Officer and Chief Ethics Officer.
+Ms. Scarlett's individual performance objectives were aligned with the Company's strategic focus areas of organic growth, recruiting, motivating and retaining our workforce, and optimizing our cost structure.
+Specifically, Ms. Scarlett created succession and career development strategies for the workforce, led the team implementing new internal business technology, modernized total rewards to meet changing employee needs, provided oversight to the Diversity & Inclusion strategies including harassment prevention, ensured corporate-wide ethical practices, responsibility for corporate communications and meet all regulatory obligations.
+These achievements resulted in Ms. Scarlett earning 100% of her potential incentive Level 3.